-The majority of options granted by the Committee vest at a rate of 25% per year over the first four years of the ten-year option term.
+The options granted by the Committee are typically set to vest at a rate of 25% per year over the first four years of a ten-year option term.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares subject to the option.

-The number and grant date fair value of non-qualified stock options awarded to the named executive officers in fiscal 2016 are shown in the Grants of Plan-Based Awards in Fiscal 2016 table on page 34.
+The number and grant date fair value of non-qualified stock options awarded to the named executive officers in fiscal 2017 are shown in the Grants of Plan-Based Awards in Fiscal 2017 table on page 34.
 In making these awards, the Committee applied the methodology discussed above and considered individual and corporate performance and the value of equity awards made by competitors.